GoldFoylee/C-Odyssey/README.md

 **Description**: This program takes an array as input, and then outputs the elements of the array in both the original and reversed order.

 **Concepts Covered**: Array, Looping, Input/Output, Array Manipulation

+### **18. Check for Repeated Digits in a Number**

+**Description**: This program checks whether a given number has any repeated digits.
+It uses an array to keep track of the digits that have already appeared.
+If a digit repeats, the program outputs "Repeated," otherwise it outputs "Not repeated."

+**Concepts Covered**: Arrays, Loops, Modulus Operator, Input/Output, Conditionals